 Currency: British West Indies dollar

-Suggested Read: 12 Weird, Strange-As-Fiction Islands Of The World
+Suggested Read: 20 Weird, Strange Islands Of The World You Should Visit In 2022

 4. Laucala Island In Fiji